lhervier/dom-spring/README.md

 # Generating the update site yourself

-## Update your IBM Domino Designer installation

-IBM have updated the lotus.domino.Session and lotus.domino.Database interfaces in their latest version.
-But the Notes.jar stored in the "com.ibm.notes.java.api" plugin haven't been upgraded.
-As Eclipse is using this one to compile, it's ok.
-But when compiling the update site with ant, it will use the one from jvm/lib/ext.
-That will lead to compilation errors.

-Before generating the update site, you must update this plugin :

-- Copy the file jvm/lib/ext/Notes.jar
-- In the folder "framework\shared\eclipse\plugins\com.ibm.notes.java.api.win32.linux_9.0.1.20131022-0932" and replace the existing one.

-I'm using IBM Domino Designer 9.0.1 FP8.
-Maybe the next version will change this behavior...

 ## Import the projects into IBM Domino Designer

 - Clone or download the source code from github into a local folder.